Beverley Davies, BABCP Accredited CBT Therapist

 Social anxiety - Low self esteem - Difficulties with problem solving or decision making - Procrastination - Difficulties with confidence or assertiveness - Stress Management - including work and school related stress - Adolescents

-Prior to an assessment session, I offer a free 15 minute telephone consultation in order to briefly discuss the difficulties you are experiencing and whether CBT may be a useful treatment option for you.
+You can also contact me for a free 15 minute telephone consultation to briefly discuss your difficulty and whether CBT may be useful for you.

-Twenty-four hours notice of cancellation or alteration of session is required.
-Sessions cancelled after this time are charged at full rate.
+Twenty-four hours notice is required for the cancellation of a session and sessions cancelled after this time are charged at the full rate.

 Therapy Sessions - overview of treatment and expectations